scrrlt/DeepTutor/README.md

 </a>

 **Deep Research**
-<sub>Knowledge Extention from Textbook with RAG, Web and Paper-search</sub>
+<sub>Knowledge Extension from Textbook with RAG, Web and Paper-search</sub>

 </td>
 <td width="33%" align="center">